 Stefanos Ioannou obtained his PhD in Economics from the University of Leeds in 2016.
 Prior to his doctoral studies he completed an MPhil in Economics at the University of Athens (2012) and an MSc in Finance at Newcastle University (2009).
-His research interests include fiscal and monetary policy, financial macroeconomics, financial geography, political economy, and economic pedagogy.
-He has an extensive experience in applied econometrics, particularly in time series and panel data methods.
-He has also engaged in economic modelling, with particular experience in stock flow consistent macroeconomic models.
+His major research fields are banking and finance, macroeconomics, economic geography, and political economy.
+He has an extensive experience in quantitative methods, particularly in time series and panel data econometrics, while he has also led fieldwork research in Latin America.
 Stefanos is currently involved in the research project 'Cities in Global Financial Networks: Finance and Development in the 21st Century'.

 Research Associate in Finance and Geography